 - Group-based mentoring and activities designed to improve participants’ social connectedness to help build girls’ social networks by establishing friendships and providing access to mentors;

-- Creating a space where AGYW can access information and resources through curricula- based programming covering sexual and reproductive health, financial literacy, soft -skills, and gender content; group-based savings; and the onsite provision of, and links to sexual and reproductive health services;
+- Creating a space where AGYW can access information and resources through curricula- based programming covering reproductive health, financial literacy, soft -skills, and gender content; group-based savings; and the onsite provision of, and links to reproductive health services;

 - Comprehensive mentor training that includes specific sessions on community mapping, safety and engagement; violence response; and promoting an emotionally safe space for AGYW.